Pinoy True Stories: Red Alert

-In Red Alert (stylized as REDALERT), Atom Araullo/Jeff Canoy provides tips on how to survive in life-threatening situations such as crimes, accidents, and natural disasters.
-The segment formerly aired every Friday, and later Wednesday.
+In Red Alert (stylized as REDALERT), Atom Araullo and Jeff Canoy provided tips for surviving life-threatening situations, such as crimes, accidents, and natural disasters.
+The segment aired every Friday, and later Wednesday.
 Araullo left the program (after he transferred to GMA Network) and was replaced by Jeff Canoy onwards.

-It premiered on March 21, 2014 replacing Hiwaga and ended on February 6, 2015.
+It premiered on March 21, 2014, replacing Hiwaga, and ended on February 6, 2015.
 It returned on July 8, 2015.

 TNT: Tapatan ni Tunying

-In Tapatan ni Tunying (One-on-One with Tunying), Anthony Taberna interviews personalities and politicians.
-The segment formerly aired every Thursday, and later Friday.

-It premiered on July 18, 2013 replacing Demandahan.
+In Tapatan ni Tunying (One-on-One with Tunying), Anthony Taberna interviewed personalities and politicians.
+The segment aired every Thursday, and later Friday.
+It premiered on July 18, 2013, replacing Demandahan, and ended on April 27, 2019.